Phaethontis quadrangle: Mantle

 Much of the Martian surface is covered with a thick ice-rich, mantle layer that has fallen from the sky a number of times in the past.
 In some places a number of layers are visible in the mantle.

 Tader Valles, as seen by THEMIS.
 Smooth material in channels may be a mantle in the form of dirty snow.

 Surface showing appearance with and without mantle covering, as seen by HiRISE, under the HiWish program.
 Location is Terra Sirenum in Phaethontis quadrangle.

 Atlantis Chaos, within the Atlantis basin, as seen by HiRISE.
 Click on image to see mantle covering and possible gullies.
 The two images are different parts of the original image.
 They have different scales.

 Ptolemaeus Crater Rim, as seen by HiRISE.
 Click on image to see excellent view of mantle deposit.

 Channels

-There is enormous evidence that water once flowed in river valleys on Mars.
+There is evidence that water once flowed in river valleys on Mars.
 Images of curved channels have been seen in images from Mars spacecraft dating back to the early 1970s with the Mariner 9 orbiter.
-Indeed, a study published in June 2017, calculated that the volume of water needed to carve all the channels on Mars was even larger than the proposed ocean that the planet may have had.
+A study published in June 2017 calculated that the volume of water needed to carve all the channels on Mars was even larger than the proposed ocean that the planet may have had.
 Water was probably recycled many times from the ocean to rainfall around Mars.

 Channel, as seen by HiRISE under HiWish program.
 Streamlined shapes are indicated with arrows.